Byssus: Mechanics

 The number of threads used by a mussel to attach is typically between 20 and 60; this can vary by the species, season, or age of the mussel.
 Under cyclic tidal conditions, the radial spread of fiber placement allows the mussel to dynamically align most of its fibers in the direction of applied force.
 This lowers the stress on any one thread, reducing the chances of failure and detachment.
 Mussels are also capable of ejecting the entire byssal complex, including the central stem, without damaging themselves.
-The complex can simply be regenerated and with fibers placement resuming within 24 hours.
+The complex can simply be regenerated, with fibers placement resuming within 24 hours.

 When a mussel's foot encounters a crevice, it creates a vacuum chamber by forcing out the air and arching up, similar to a plumber's plunger unclogging a drain.
-The byssus, which is made of keratin, quinone-tanned proteins (polyphenolic proteins), and other proteins, is spewed into this chamber in a liquid form similar to injection moulding in polymer processing, and bubbles into a sticky foam.
-By curling its foot into a tube and pumping the foam, the mussel produces sticky threads about the size of a human hair.
+The byssus, which is made of keratin, quinone-tanned proteins (polyphenolic proteins), and other proteins, is spewed into this chamber in a liquid form (similar to injection moulding in polymer processing) which then bubbles into a sticky foam.
+By curling its foot into a tube and pumping the foam, the mussel produces sticky threads each about the size of a human hair.
 The mussel then varnishes the threads with another protein, resulting in an adhesive.
-The attachment dynamics of the plaque are studied both to imitate the strong adhesive and to create coatings to which the plaque cannot adhere.
-Foul release strategies such as fluoropolymer paints and lubricant-infused coatings are an active research area important to preventing the fouling of marine structures by invasive mussel species such as the zebra and quagga mussel.